 https://dfdghbz6643ia.cloudfront.net/2020/05/GettyImages-140413743.jpg 350 500 Gary Nicol https://dfdghbz6643ia.cloudfront.net/2018/12/tlaop_facebook-Golf2.jpg Gary Nicol2021-01-10 13:41:192021-06-02 11:12:52Thoughtful Thursday: What does golf mean to you?

-Sitting here in Scotland, the Home of Golf, watching with envy as the vast majority of the rest of the world get back out playing the game we all love, I ask myself this question.
+Sitting here in the Home of Golf, watching on as golfers in England are putting their point across to try and open their golf courses again, I ask myself this question.
 What does golf mean to me?

 The more I think about my own answers, the more I believe it would be a great question for all golfers to ask themselves.

 There are no right and wrong answers here, just like the golf swing.
 We are all unique, we see, feel and experience things differently.

 Golf means many different things to me.
 I have been around the game pretty much all my life.
 Playing, caddying and coaching have been part of my daily like for over 40 years.
 If I haven’t been actively doing one of these, I have been reading about, listening to and talking about golf.
 Sometimes I even watch it on TV.